TestFirstNet/TestFirst.Net/README.md

 Using just the assertions
 ----------

-This is useful if you only want to make use of the matchers and/or sprinkle your existing tests with a bit of TestFirst.Net
+This is useful if you only want to sprinkle your existing tests with a bit of TestFirst.Net

 Examples: